 How is the COVID Support Team notified of a positive case?

 The COVID Support Team is automatically notified of positive results from tests collected at the LMU or LLS Testing Centers.
 Individuals who are tested off campus are expected to contact the COVID Support Team as soon as they receive a positive result.
+Individuals whose positive tests are collected off-campus or collected with an at-home antigen test should notify the COVID Support Team using the COVID Test Submission form.
 The COVID Support Team is available 7 days a week from 9:00am - 5:00pm (9:00am - 2:00pm on university holidays), and may be reached at COVIDSupportTeam@lmu.edu or 310.568.6868.

 COVID Safe Return Initiative